kingkelv20/kingkelv20/README.md

 - 👋 Hi, I’m @kingkelv20
 - 👀 I’m interested in learning software Engineering
-- 🌱 I’m currently i am learning software Engineering with ALX
+- 🌱 I’m currently learning software Engineering with ALX
 - 💞️ I’m looking to collaborate with anyone that is ready to guide and share knowledge with me in this area
 - 📫 How to reach me anytime